-If you are currently enrolled at the University of Missouri (MU), you are can use the services of Student Health & Well-Being at minimal or no cost.
+If you are currently enrolled at the University of Missouri (MU), you are can use the services of Student Health and Well-Being at minimal or no cost.

 Counseling Center Eligibility